History of Cusco: Foundation and Inca period

 Cusco was the capital and seat of government of the Kingdom of the Incas and continued to be at the beginning of the imperial era, becoming the most important city in the Andes and South America.
 This centralism gave it rise and became the main cultural focus and axis of religious worship.

-There is a mythology written by chroniclers Pedro Sarmiento de Gamboa (1572) and by the Inca Juan de Santa Cruz Pachacuti Yamqui (1613) who narrates an invasion of Cusco by the Chankas (independent between 10th-14th centuries) a people on the periphery, in which they besieged the city.
-After a series of heroic events, in which the gods of the Incas are presented, the stones are transformed into city's defending soldiers, and a Cusco woman named Chañan Cori Coca fought fiercely, the chankas were defeated.

 The Pachacuti ruler is credited with making Cusco a spiritual and political center.
 Pachacuti came to power in 1438, and he and his son Túpac Yupanqui dedicated five decades to the organization and conciliation of the different tribal groups under his domain, including the Lupacas and the Collas.
 During the period of Pachacuti and Túpac Yupanqui, the Cusco domain reached Quito, to the north, and to the Maule River, to the south, culturally integrating the inhabitants of 4500 km of mountain ranges.

 It is also believed that the original design of the city is the work of Pachacuti.
 The map of ancient Cusco is shaped like a cougar, with the central Haucaypata square (in the place of the Plaza de Armas) in the position that would occupy the animal's chest.
 The head of the feline would be located on the hill where the fortress of Sacsayhuamán is.

 The city of Cusco was designed as the seat of power and its internal organization corresponded to a traditional Inca urban division, it was located in a strategic central point of the empire, whose centrality converges the four roads that linked the suyos.

-According Brian S. Bauer in his book Ancient Cusco: Heartland of the Inca (2004), a great deal of Inca Cusco has survived and the surrounding sectors of the city have remained largely unchanged from Inca times, however most of the architectural features that adorned central Cusco were destroyed to build the colonial city and the bulk of the city's former palaces, temples and shrines were demolished.
-The majority of the walls of the Inca city have survived since they were used as a base to build the colonial city; also the Sacsayhuamán and remains of the Coricancha.